 Enrichment is about appealing to your customer’s need for self-expression.
 The story of how you started your business is often the most powerful story for connecting with a customer’s desire for enrichment, but you could take this more literally and talk about how your personal passions influence your business.

 Example: Speak to why you’re in your current business.
 Talk about the problem you’re trying to solve, the challenges you’ve faced, and the distance you’ve come.

-Create emails with the right tone for your audience with Maropost Marketing Cloud.
+Create emails with the right tone for your audience with Maropost for Marketing.